Issuu-Panel-WordPress-Plugin/issuu-panel/readme.txt

 You can send the translation by e-mail.
 Send for pedromarcelodesaalves@gmail.com.

 == Changelog ==

+= 1.6.6 =
+* Fixed: If's condition would never be true
+* Fixed: Compatibility with versions lower than PHP 5.4

 = 1.6.4 =
 * Fixed: Check API key and API secret values with strlen function